mayankmania/smarthome/README.md

 3. HTML5/Bootstrap
 4. Linux/Rasbian
 5. Putty, can be used for remotely connecting terminal session with Raspberry PI
-6. Raspberry PI Static IP : To access the node application hosted in Raspberry PI device, we need to provide a local static IP to it.
-This will allow us to access the smarthome application by providing the IP from mobile/PC or any other device which are part of LAN(I had used **192.168.0.7** as my static IP for accessing the application, you can choose any other available IP)
+6. Raspberry PI Static IP : Assign static IP **192.168.0.7** to the Raspberry PI device. **smarthome** application can then be accessed  with the fixed IP from any device within LAN

 ### Access Rights
 1. Super/root user privileges